IbroDante/TeachRecruitOsun/README.md

 flask db upgrade
 Start the development server:

 flask run
-Access EduNg in your web browser at http://localhost:5000.
+Access recruitment app in your web browser at http://localhost:5000.

 Usage:

-EduNg offers a user-friendly platform for educational content creators and learners.
+TeachRecruitOsun offers a user-friendly platform for educational content creators and learners.
 Here are some key features:

 User Registration: Create an account to start sharing your knowledge or exploring educational content.